 Headwaters Lodge is open from early June through early October each year.
 Late spring and early fall are likely to be chilly for tent camping and unheated cabins, but less crowded.
 Because of its great location and limited availability, rooms and campsites can fill quickly.
 Book early if you want to be sure to get a room.

-I booked my cabin only about a week in advance, and felt lucky to get it.
+I booked my cabin only a week in advance, and felt lucky to get it.
 By the time we pulled in, the resort was sold out and public lands campsites nearby were difficult to find.
-The couple that rescued us was planning to camp in their SUV and didn’t have a reservation anywhere.
+The couple that rescued us was planning to sleep in their SUV and was having trouble finding an open campsite where they could park it.
 They slept in the driveway of our cabin and we were glad to repay them in a small way.

 Wildfires have made big news throughout the western U.S. in recent years.
 They tend to be worst at the end of the summer and into fall, so you might avoid hazy skies by booking earlier in the season.
 A fire near the lodge or parks is the worst case scenario.
 This isn't likely to happen during your trip, but it's possible any time in the season.